flavienbwk/book-devops/eng/AUDIOBOOK.md

 Governments are hungry for new innovative technologies.
 However, they need to strike a balance between the risks they may entail and the benefits they may get.
 This is why they create frameworks to manage this risk.

 France's cybersecurity agency defines three ways to assess risk of using a technology : qualification, certification and accreditation.
-Most western countries adopt similar processes and signed an agreement making the trade of secure I-T solutions between members easier : the Common Criteria Recognition Arrangement (CCRA).
+Most western countries adopt similar processes and signed an agreement making the trade of secure I-T solutions between members easier : the Common Criteria Recognition Arrangement.

 As a declarative approach to managing security risks, traditional approval processes are not well-suited for continuous deployment practices.
 They freeze risk for a specific moment or architecture.
 Yet, threats emerge daily: a vulnerability in a library, for example, could be detected a day after approval is granted.
 Even though the approval is temporary and a periodic assessment might be required, the vulnerability might persist during this time, leading to a risk of exploitation.

-For Cloud service providers (CSPs), the United States established the Federal Risk and Authorization Management Program (FedRAMP).
+For Cloud service providers, the United States established the Federal Risk and Authorization Management Program (or FedRAMP).
 It adds a new layer of security compared to traditional approaches by enforcing a demanding continuous monitoring process.

 Assuming security flaws might emerge at any moment must be part of your cybersecurity posture.
 You must have actionable tools to quickly respond to threats and preserve your ATOs.
 To address this challenge, it's recommended to adopt continuous integration techniques.